Slow Down and See What’s New

 4. Try private labels and store brands

-Many stores, including Costco, Whole Foods, and BJs, take a great pride in their private labels.
+Many stores, including Costco, Whole Foods, and BJ’s, take great pride in their private labels.
 Oftentimes food is great quality, sometimes the exact quality, or other name brands and the price is less compared to big national brands.
-Typical high-quality store brand foods include cereals, soymilk, various sauces, peanut butter, and fresh greens.
+Typical high-quality store-brand foods include cereals, soymilk, various sauces, peanut butter, and fresh greens.

 5. Scale back on specialty items